-In terms of environmental protection, the Group’s objective is to preserve the areas that may be impacted by its activities and to raise awareness among local communities of environmental issues.
-Each subsidiary implements an environmental management programme aimed at identifying, preventing and mitigating environmental risks.
+In terms of environmental protection, the Group’s objectives are to preserve the areas that may be impacted by its activities and to raise awareness of environmental issues among employees, contractors and local residents.

-Every project is initially based on a preliminary risk study that leads to the definition of an environmental action plan approved by the competent authorities.
-Adequate financial, human and technical resources are then made available to apply it.
+Every project is initially based on a preliminary risk study that leads to the definition of a social and environmental action plan approved by the competent authorities.
+Appropriate financial, human and technical resources are made available for its application.
 The implementation of these management plans is subject to regular internal and external audits by the competent authorities.

-Impact studies are carried out in accordance with local regulations, before the project and then throughout the project.
-In order to identify, assess and prevent risks, the Group relies on internal expertise and on independent experts recommended by the local authorities.
+Environmental impact assessments (EIAs) are carried out in accordance with local regulations before and during the project.
+In order to identify, assess and prevent risks, the Group relies on internal expertise and independent experts recommended by the local authorities.

 Once these risk studies have been completed, the Group deploys the following action plans:

-— downstream, sites are preserved by restoring deforested areas and by the sorting and controlled destruction of waste.
+— downstream, sites are preserved by rehabilitating deforested areas, sorting waste and controlling waste destruction

 Protection of biodiversity and ecosystems